sunil-57/icp-grader/README.md

 - Cell B2: Student name
 - Cell B3: Student ID
 - Cells C5-C14: Grade cells (matches rubric configuration)
 - Cell A20 (Result sheet): Overall comment

+>  Above configuration is shown as per the template for the module that I teach.
+>
+> Different modules have different structure and criterias.
+>
+> It needs to be configured in the `rubric.json`.

+**NOTE:**
 The Excel cells must align with `excelCell` values in `rubric.json`.

 ### 6. Run Application